forieux/qmm/docs/qmm.rst

 Potential classes
 =================

-The :class:`Potential` is an abstract base class that can't be instancied and serve as parent class for all potential.
+The :class:`Potential` is an abstract base class that can't be instanced and serve as parent class for all potential.

 At that time, the provided concrete potential are :class:`Square`,